Overview of How OpenSolar Models a Battery

 On the Design page in the Batteries section, if you add a battery to the system design you may notice that you can set the battery to be either DC-connected or AC-connected (i.e. DC-coupled or AC-coupled battery).

 OpenSolar can model the benefits of using a DC-connected battery for PV system oversizing.

 What this means you can size your PV system more than the general rule-of-thumb of panel capacity being no more than 33% over the size of the solar inverter.
-This is because how DC-coupled batteries are connected to the system allowing excess generation output to be fed into the battery if the inverter cannot take the full output.
+This is because DC-coupled batteries allow excess generation to be directly fed into the battery if the inverter cannot take the full output.
 For example, if you have a 5kW inverter and you are producing 8kW of power, 5kW of solar power can go to the inverter and the remaining 3kW can go to the battery.
 Oversizing does not work well with an AC-coupled battery because the 5kW solar inverter is limited to 5kW output, and the battery charging happens after the solar inverter.